Alamofire/Alamofire/README.md

 - Potentially fund developers to work on one of our projects full-time

 The community adoption of the ASF libraries has been amazing.
-We are greatly humbled by your enthusiasm around the projects, and want to continue to do everything we can to move the needle forward.
+We are greatly humbled by your enthusiasm around the projects and want to continue to do everything we can to move the needle forward.
 With your continued support, the ASF will be able to improve its reach and also provide better legal safety for the core members.
 If you use any of our libraries for work, see if your employers would be interested in donating.
 Any amount you can donate today to help us reach our goal would be greatly appreciated.